Peter Wright

 occupation: military officer, counterintelligence, spy, scientist

 Peter Maurice Wright CBE (9 August 1916 – 26 April 1995) was a principal scientific officer for MI5, the British counter-intelligence agency.
 His book Spycatcher, written with Paul Greengrass, became an international bestseller with sales of over two million copies.
-Spycatcher was part memoir, part exposé of what Wright claimed were serious institutional failures in MI5 and his subsequent investigations into those.
-He is said to have been influenced in his counterespionage activity by James Jesus Angleton, the US Central Intelligence Agency (CIA) counterintelligence chief from 1954 to 1975.
+Spycatcher was part memoir, part exposé detailing what Wright claimed were serious institutional failures he investigated within MI5.
+Wright is said to have been influenced in his counterespionage activity by James Jesus Angleton, counter-intelligence chief of the US Central Intelligence Agency (CIA) from 1954 to 1975.
 Source: Wikipedia (en)

 Human - wd:Q3124586